rchytas/Python-Flask-App/readme.md

-## The project is Python Flask REST API for a Store.
+## The project is Python Flask REST API for a Store

 ### Pre-requisites:
 	Python 3